Athelstone

 AreaSearch analysis reveals Athelstone significantly outperforming the majority of regions assessed nationwide

-Notably, education & training has an employment share 1.3 times the regional level.
-However, health care & social assistance is under-represented at 14.7% compared to Greater Adelaide's 17.7%.
-Over the year to September 2025, employment increased by 3.0%, while labour force grew by a similar rate, with unemployment remaining stable.
-In contrast, Greater Adelaide saw employment growth of 3.0% and labour force growth of 2.9%, along with a slight drop in unemployment.
-State-level data from 25-Nov-25 shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with an unemployment rate of 4.0%.
-Nationally, the unemployment rate is 4.3%, and employment growth is at 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Athelstone's employment mix suggests local employment could grow by 6.6% over five years and 13.6% over ten years, assuming constant population projections for illustrative purposes.
+Education & training had an employment share 1.3 times the regional level, while health care & social assistance was under-represented at 14.7%.
+Over the year to September 2025, employment increased by 3.0% while labour force increased by 3.0%, with unemployment remaining essentially unchanged.
+In contrast, Greater Adelaide had employment growth of 3.0% and labour force growth of 2.9%, with a drop in unemployment of 0.1 percentage points.
+National employment forecasts from Jobs and Skills Australia project national employment to expand by 6.6% over five years and 13.7% over ten years, with local employment in Athelstone expected to increase by 6.6% over five years and 13.6% over ten years based on industry-specific projections.

 Frequently Asked Questions - Employment